opencog/opencog/opencog/nlp/lg-dict/README.md

 * The `lg-get-dict-entry` returns a SetLink.
 It is deprecated; use the `lg-dict-entry` method instead.
-Alternately, perhaps the `lg-get-dict-entry` could be redesigned to return a LinkValue, instead?
+Alternately, perhaps the `lg-get-dict-entry` could be redesigned to return a SeqValue, instead?

 * The `lg-get-dict-entry` and `lg-dict-entry` methods fail to perform